byuidealabs/tdf/README.md

 where `<host>` is the location of TDF and `<symbol>` is the ticker symbol for the desired security.

-This returns a JSON object of the following form:
+The response is a JSON object of the following form:

     {
         "current": {